 /transpositcommand to get bring up the runbooks modal.

 Now that you've created your first runbook, you can expand on it.
-Transposit has a pre-built set of workflows that you can create actions with and add to create actionable, multi-step runbooks.
+Transposit has a pre-built set of workflow applications that you can create workflows with and add to create actionable, multi-step runbooks.